Motor Setup

 Contact ASI support.

-Ls and/or Rs are negative
+and/or Rs

 If you get negative values, the problem may be the wiring or it may be internal to the motor.
 Possible causes include: